Top 10 Attractions in Bangkok Old City

 Bangkok Flower Market (Pak Klong Talad) is the biggest wholesale and retail fresh flower market in Bangkok.
 The market has all kinds of popular flowers and flora-related items, including roses, forget me nots, orchids, lilies and more.
 Most of them sold in packs of 50 or 100 flowers in each, and prices are amazingly cheap.
 Part of the Old City, Bangkok Flower market is located on Chak Phet Road near Saphan Phut or the Memorial Bridge.
 Read More...

-- Opening Hours: 24 hours, more popular during nighttime
+- Open: 24 hours, more popular during nighttime

 - Location: Chak Phet Road, the Memorial Bridge or Saphan Phut Chao Phraya pier